-To edit the settings for the existing MAC-IP pair, left-click the relevant line in the table.
-In the opened window, change the needed parameters and click the APPLY button.
+To edit the settings for an existing MAC-IPv4 pair, left-click the relevant line in the table.
+In the opened window, change the needed parameters and click the SAVE button.

-To remove a MAC-IP pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button.
+To remove a MAC-IPv4 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button ().
 Then click the APPLY button.
-Also you can remove a MAC-IP pair in the editing window.